 Credit: The Woks of Life

 Bibimbap is a popular Korean recipe that literally translates to “mixed rice”.
-It combines rice, meat, vegetables, and eggs into one bowl, and gochujang is mixed into the food to pair the ingredients together for an explosion of flavor.
-Bibimbap is highly customizable; you can choose your favorite vegetables and protein, and even sprinkle some organic seaweed at the end to add some crunchiness to your meal.
-The possibilities for this dish are endless!
+It combines rice, meat, vegetables, and eggs into one bowl, and bibimbap sauce, commonly known as gochujang sauce, is mixed into the food to pair the ingredients together for an explosion of flavor.
+Bibimbap is highly customizable; you can choose your favorite vegetables and protein, and even sprinkle some organic seaweed snacks at the end to add some extra salt and crunch to your meal.
+The possibilities for this dish are endless.
+The next time you cook at home, try out our salmon bibimbap recipe.

 Credit: Korean Bapsang

-Tteokbokki is an iconic street food sold in many snack bars and restaurants.
-This snack is made up of rice cakes that are smothered in a viscous, yet spicy gochujang sauce.
+Tteokbokki is an iconic Korean street food sold now in many Korean snack bars and restaurants.
+This addicting snack is made up of soft and chewy rice cakes that are smothered in a spicy gochujang sauce.
 What is a rice cake, you may ask?
-It is made of ground rice that is pressed into various shapes, giving it a dense and chewy texture that is not commonly found in Western cuisine.
+It is made of ground rice that is pressed into various shapes, giving it a dense and stringy texture that is not commonly found in Western cuisine.

-The main ingredients for the traditional sauce are gochujang, dashi stock, and sesame oil.
-Additional toppings such as boiled eggs, fish cake, and instant ramen noodles can also be added to make tteokbokki a meal.
+Additional toppings such as cheese, boiled eggs, fish cake, and instant ramen noodles can be added to make tteokbokki into an even more delectable delight.

-Korean spicy grilled shrimp skewers are marinated with gochujang, then cooked with garlic and lemon to add to the fragrance of the dish.
-As you bite into the tender shrimp, you will first taste the sweet and savory flavor of gochujang marrying into the juicy seafood, then feel a mild kick from the spice that makes gochujang so unique.
-Let’s just say this meal hits three basic tastes (sweet, salty, umami) in one bite and you won’t be able to stop yourself from reaching for another shrimp!
+Korean spicy grilled shrimp skewers are marinated with gochujang sauce, then cooked with garlic and lemon to add to the fragrance of the dish.
+As you bite into the tender shrimp, you’ll first taste the sweet and savory flavor of gochujang marrying into the juicy shrimp, then feel a mild kick from the Korean chili powder that makes gochujang so unique.
+Let’s just say this meal hits sweet, salty, and savory all in one bite.
+You won’t be able to stop yourself from reaching for another shrimp!

-We’ve taken this delicious dish and added a KPOP twist to it.
-Check out our Spicy Honey Butter Shrimp recipe that packs plenty of rich and spicy seafood flavors that will leave your taste buds tingling.
+Check out this Gochujang Honey Butter Shrimp recipe that packs plenty of rich and spicy seafood flavors that will leave your taste buds tingling.

 The old meets new in each alleyway of Korea.
-Teeming with innovation in culture and flavor, Dakgangjeong is an elevated fried-chicken that combines Korean and Western cooking into a bite-sized snack.
-Each fried piece of chicken is a small miracle; crispy, crunchy golden nuggets of delight glazed with a perfectly balanced sauce of sweetness and spice.
-The primary ingredients of the glaze include honey, soy, and garlic, but gochujang is often added when Koreans want their food hot and spicy (which is all the time)!
+Teeming with innovation in culture and flavor, Dak-Twigim is an elevated fried-chicken that combines Korean and Western cooking into a bite-sized snack.
+Each fried piece of chicken is a small miracle; crispy, crunchy golden wings of delight glazed with a perfectly balanced sauce of sweetness and spice.
+The primary ingredients of the glaze include honey, soy sauce, and garlic, and of course, gochujang for when Koreans want their food hot and spicy (which is all the time)!